POLICIES

 Common Tody-Flycatcher - © Laura L Fellows and Exotic Birding Tours

 The techniques I use to photograph forest birds are driven by these challenges.
 I never shoot in program mode as I always want to constrain my settings.
-Because many birds in the forest move about frequently and somewhat unpredictably, I always use shutter priority.
-That allows me to control my shutter speed as lighting conditions change and the bird moves about.
-I prefer shutter priority over aperture priority because stopping motion blur matters more to me than depth of field.
+Because many birds in the forest move about frequently and somewhat unpredictably, I always use aperture priority.
+I prefer aperture priority over shutter priority because stopping motion blur matters more to me than depth of field.
+By opening up the aperture, I get the fastest possible shutter speed for the available light.
 The second setting I often adjust is ISO.
 Low ISO settings are preferable, but in forest environments where available light is often very low, I have to use a higher ISO than I would like.
 I typically use an ISO of 800 and try to avoid settings higher than 1000 unless I'm in very low light.
 In bright light I sometimes reduce my ISO as low as 200 to 400 for stationary birds, while in very low light I sometimes increase it above 1200.
+With newer cameras, it's even possible to set ISO as high as 6000 without losing picture quality.

 Fill-flash is very beneficial when photographing forest birds.
 Harsh shadows are frequent within a forest, and fill flash helps fill in shadows on the subject.
 Fill flash also puts sparkle in the bird's eye without overpowering the ambient light.
 The limiting factor of fill flash is the distance it will carry.
 The Fresnel lens on my flash extender increases the effective distance of my flash to about 20 ft.
 I avoid using flash as my main light whenever possible because it results in images that look unnatural.